Discrepancies of Spanning Trees and Hamilton Cycles: Proof of and

-Next, we show that by omitting $O(d)$ hyperedges, one can obtain a spanning subhypergraph of $H_0$ in which all vertex degrees are not larger than $2$, and every hyperedge contains at least $r-2$ vertices of degree $1$ (and hence at most $2$ vertices of degree $2$).
-It is easy to see that a hypergraph with these properties is a disjoint union of loose paths and cycles\footnote{Recall that an $r$-uniform loose path (resp. cycle) is an $r$-uniform hypergraph obtained from a ($2$-uniform) path (resp. cycle) by adding $r-2$ ``new" vertices to each of its edges, with distinct edges receiving disjoint sets of new vertices.}.
-For the application of this claim, it will in fact be convenient to not only make sure that the maximum degree of $H_1$ is at most $2$, but also that every vertex $X$ with $d_{H_0}(X) \geq 3$ is isolated in $H_1$. \begin{claim} There exists a spanning subhypergraph $H_1$ of $H_0$ with $|E(H_1)| \geq |E(H_0)| - 8d$, having the following properties: \begin{enumerate} \item The maximum degree in $H_1$ is at most $2$.
-Furthermore, for every $X \in V(H_0)$, if $d_{H_0}(X) \geq \nolinebreak 3$ then $d_{H_1}(X) = 0$. \item Every hyperedge of $H_1$ contains at least $r-2$ vertices of degree $1$ (in $H_1$). \end{enumerate} \end{claim} \begin{proof} Define $A := \{X \in V(H_0) : d_{H_0}(X) = 1\}$ and $B := \{X \in V(H_0) : d_{H_0}(X) \geq 2\}$.
-Evidently, $V(H_0) = A \cup B$.
-By \cref{lem:2-connectivity}, every hyperedge of $H_0$ contains at least $2$ vertices from $B$, and hence at most $r-2$ vertices from $A$.
-For every $2 \leq i \leq r$, let $t_i$ be the number of hyperedges of $H_0$ which contain exactly $i$ vertices from $B$.
+Next, we show that by omitting $O(d)$ hyperedges, one can obtain a spanning subhypergraph $H_1$ of $H_0$ in which all vertex degrees are not larger than $2$, and every hyperedge contains at least $r-2$ vertices of degree $1$ (and hence at most $2$ vertices of degree $2$).
+It is easy to see that a hypergraph with these properties is a disjoint union of loose paths and cycles\footnote{Recall that an $r$-uniform loose path (resp.\ cycle) is an $r$-uniform hypergraph obtained from a ($2$-uniform) path (resp.\ cycle) by adding $r-2$ ``new" vertices to each of its edges, with distinct edges receiving disjoint sets of new vertices.}.
+We will in fact also guarantee that every vertex $X \in V(H_0)$ with $d_{H_0}(X) \geq 3$ is isolated in $H_1$. \begin{claim} There exists a spanning subhypergraph $H_1$ of $H_0$ with $|E(H_1)| \geq |E(H_0)| - 8d$, having the following properties: \begin{enumerate} \item The maximum degree in $H_1$ is at most $2$.
+Furthermore, for every $X \in V(H_0)$, if ${d_{H_0}(X) \ge 3}$ then $d_{H_1}(X) = 0$. \item Every hyperedge of $H_1$ contains at least $r-2$ vertices of degree $1$ (in $H_1$). \end{enumerate} \end{claim} \begin{proof} Define $A := \{X \in V(H_0) : d_{H_0}(X) = 1\}$ and $B := \{X \in V(H_0) : d_{H_0}(X) \geq 2\}$.
+We have $V(H_0) = A \cup B$.
+By \cref{lem:H0:noleaves}, every hyperedge of $H_0$ contains at least $2$ vertices from $B$, and hence at most $r-2$ vertices from $A$.
+For every $2 \leq i \leq r$, let $t_i$ be the number of hyperedges of $H_0$ which contain exactly $i$ vertices from $B$ (and hence exactly $r-i$ vertices from $A$).
 Then $t_2 + \dots + t_r = |E(H_0)|$.
 By the definition of $A$, we have

 On the other hand,